Prabhjotdhaliwal/Bananas/README.md

 * Arshdeep Kaur (1895972):"Don't die before you're dead"
 * **1898496 : Mahesh ** "*Here's to the crazy ones. ...*"
 * Alekyavalisetty (1892744) : "Crazy one"
- * 1896492: HARI PRASAD : “You Learn More From Failure Than From Success.
-Don’t Let It Stop You.
-Failure Builds Character.”

 * Manpreet Singh (1896507) : "I am who i am.
 Not who you think I am.
 Not who you want me to be.
 I am me.

 * 1898475: :Anilkumar: "Your life is your message to the world.
 Make sure its inspiring"